galaxyproteomics/tools-galaxyp/README.md

 because version 3+ of msconvert with vendor library support requires .NET 4.0 and this may difficult or impossible under Wine in Linux with all but the most recent versions of Wine (1.4+).
+# Obtaining Tools

 Repositories for all Galaxy-P tools can be found at https:/bitbucket.org/galaxyp/.

-Contact:
+# Contact

 Please send suggestions for improvements and bug reports to jmchilton@gmail.com.

-License:
+# License

-All Galaxy-P tools are licensed under the Apache License Version 2.0 unless otherwise noted.
+All Galaxy-P tools are licensed under the Apache License Version 2.0 unless otherwise documented.

-Tool Versions:
+# Tool Versioning

 Galaxy-P tools will have versions of the form X.Y.Z.
 Versions differing only after the second decimal should be completely